Nuova Accademia di Belle Arti

-The Nuova Accademia di Belle Arti, "New Academy of Fine Arts", also known as NABA, is a private academy of fine art in Milan, in Lombardy in northern Italy.
+The Nuova Accademia di Belle Arti ('new academy of fine arts'), also known as NABA, is a private academy of fine art in Milan, in Lombardy in northern Italy.
 It has approximately 3000 students, some of whom are from abroad; it participates in the Erasmus Programme.

 History

-NABA was founded in Milan in 1980.
+The Nuova Accademia di Belle Arti was started in Milan in 1980 by Guido Ballo, Tito Varisco and Ausonio Zappa.
+From 1985 to 1993 the artist Gianni Colombo was director of the school.

-In 1994 the Nuova Accademia received one of the forty "Ambrogino" certificates of civic merit awarded each year by the Comune of Milan.
+In 1994 the academy received one of the forty "Ambrogino" certificates of civic merit awarded each year by the Comune of Milan.

-In 2008 NABA began hosting a "node" of the Planetary-Collegium research platform of the University of Plymouth.
+In 2008 the school began hosting a "node" of the Planetary-Collegium research platform of the University of Plymouth.